Life in a Day 2020: Summary

 Life in a Day 2020 begins at dawn, with a montage of mothers giving birth.
-Then, morning rises; people wake up and do their activities; one of them is a homeless person affected by the COVID-19 pandemic.
+Then, morning rises and people awaken, going about their lives; among them is a homeless man affected by the COVID-19 pandemic.
 A montage of Internet content creators filming is followed by a child named Sondos celebrating her birthday.
 People fall in love and kiss each other.
 After a man fails to attract the attention of a neighboring crush, people marry, while a man is rejected and a couple breaks up.

-After observing students graduating, the film cuts to the mother of Alexander Lucas, who was featured in the original Life in a Day (2011), saying he died on February 18, 2020, due to COVID-19 complications.
+After showing students graduating, the film cuts to the mother of Alexander "ATG" Lucas, who was featured in the original Life in a Day (2011), saying he died on February 18, 2020, due to COVID-19 complications.
 This prefaces a montage featuring dead elderly and graveyards, and another featuring the effects of the pandemic, such as isolation, vaccine experimenting, and a surge in video calling.
-Meanwhile, a man devotes himself to not wearing masks, and a former soldier reflects on his time serving.
+Meanwhile, a man devotes himself to not wearing masks, a trans woman does street dancing amid harassment, and a former soldier reflects on his time serving.

-Another montage plays, featuring a student driver, a baby learning to walk, an elder woman learning to cycle, a disabled woman testing her robotic arm, and a pet bird named Love doing her first flight.
+Another montage plays, featuring a student driver, a baby learning to walk, an elder woman learning to cycle, a disabled woman testing her robotic arm, and a hyacinth macaw named Love doing her first flight.
 A traffic officer gives tickets to people parking cars at red curbs.
-An elderly says he would not change anything in his life, while another speaks an existential monologue on the pandemic.
-A paralyzed man laments about people who treat him as if he is not human.
-Another montage plays featuring the worldwide George Floyd protests, followed by a retreat leader tearfully calling everyone connected and healing to him.
+An elderly expresses gratitude in his life, while another laments existentially on the pandemic.
+A paralyzed man talks about people treating him as if he is not human.
+Another montage covers the worldwide George Floyd protests, followed by a retreat leader saying everyone is connected through the cosmos.

-A montage features various physical labor, with a sweeper scolded by a citizen and a shoeshine worker struggling to attract people who are afraid of COVID-19.
+A montage features various physical labor, with a sweeper harshly criticized by a citizen and a shoeshine worker struggling to attract people amid fear of COVID-19.
 The homeless man from earlier flies drones as a way of coping, while others skydive, and a horse rider wins a race.
 A trainspotter achieves his goal of spotting all seven Class I railroads in a day.
 Amid isolation, people find connections with animals, and a furry says the fashion style is his way of self-expression.
-Another montage laments air pollution and floods.
+Another montage laments air pollution and natural disasters.

 People talk about old memories and attend religious activities.
 An expecting centenarian urges happiness in life.
-The woman that failed in getting pregnant earlier says she wants her future kids to live in a kind society, saying it is easy to achieve it.
-As night falls, stores close and some people go home, while others rejoice in celebrations.
-A man owns a dog named India, who was owned by his late wife.
-Some sleep happily, others tearfully.
-The film closes with a child saying he wishes people can communicate with the dead.
-A girl tries to put viewers to peace by hearing waves crashing.
+The woman that failed in getting pregnant earlier says she wants her future kids to live in a kind society.
+As night falls, stores close; some people go home, while others rejoice in celebrations.
+Some experience joy, others sorrow.
+Before sleeping, a boy says he wishes people can communicate with the dead.
+The film ends with a girl trying to put viewers to peace by hearing waves crashing in the dark.